alvarogarcia7/blog_source/source/_posts/2015-09-01-self-study-in-september-2015.markdown

 ## Being good at programming competitions correlates negatively with being good on the job

 I've watched the small video and the discussion about programmers' talent at [this page][programmers-talent-around-contests].
+By Peteris Krumins.

 The original video explains that being good at a programming contest correlates negatively with skill at a programming job, even if the company hires them.